-Investments in 529s can grow tax deferred; withdrawals are exempt from federal and state income taxes—provided you use the funds for qualified expenses.
-Many states, meanwhile, offer state tax deductions, even credits, to further entice savers.
+Investments in 529s can grow tax deferred; withdrawals are generally exempt from federal and state income taxes—provided you use the funds for qualified educational expenses.
+Many states offer state tax deductions, even credits, to further encourage saving.

-The lifetime contribution limits are generous, typically about $200,000 to $350,000 per beneficiary.1 The plans are state-sponsored, but you can participate in any state's plan and use the savings for post-secondary institutions, including art institutes, community colleges and vocational schools, in any state.
+The lifetime contribution limits are generous, typically about $200,000 to $350,000 per beneficiary.1 The plans are state-sponsored, but you can participate in nearly any state's plan, although you should first consider your home state’s plan as it may offer benefits exclusive to state residents.
+You may even be able to use the savings for elementary and high school education2.
+Many kinds of post-secondary institutions are included, such as art institutes, community colleges and vocational schools.
 You can even use 529 funds for eligible international schools.

-His state, Colorado, is one of a handful that offers unlimited state income tax deductions for 529 contributions.
+For example, Colorado is one of a handful of states that generally allow state income tax deductions for 529 contributions to the extent of a person’s taxable income.
 Other states entice savers with high deduction limits.
-Illinois and Oklahoma, for example, allow state tax deductions of up to $10,000 ($20,000 for married couples filing jointly).
+Illinois and Oklahoma, for example, allow state income tax deductions of up to $10,000 ($20,000 for married couples filing jointly).
 Still others offer deductions per beneficiary, or let savers carry forward their deductions.

-Discuss how different states stack up with your Financial Advisor, but check the details directly with your state before investing.
+Discuss how different states stack up with your Financial Advisor, but check the details directly with your state and tax advisor before investing.

-Nelligan is a fan of age-based portfolios, which gradually shift the allocation as the beneficiary approaches college.
+One approach is to look for a plan that offers age-based portfolios, which gradually shift the allocation as the beneficiary approaches college.
 Investors who choose other options (e.g., conservative, moderate or aggressive allocation) should keep in mind that Uncle Sam lets participants change their investment options just twice per calendar year.

 One caveat: If your child is the beneficiary of a 529 account that belongs to someone outside the immediate family, the value of the plan doesn't get factored into the federal financial aid formula, but withdrawals are treated as student income.
 This can affect financial aid the following year.
-There are ways to minimize the damage, such as saving the funds for the student's senior year—but it's best to think through financial aid implications early, Nelligan says.
+There are ways to reduce the damage, such as saving the funds for the student's senior year—but it's best to think through financial aid implications early.

 When it comes to college costs, every dollar counts.